 — Ed Sealover (@ESealoverDenBiz) May 3, 2019

-Colorado is poised to become the fifth state to send a sports betting bill to its governor after the Senate passed HB 1327 late Thursday night.
-The bill would ultimately send the decision to legalize sports betting to the voters, and would allow for mobile sports betting.
+Colorado is poised to become the fifth state to send a bill to its governor after the Senate passed HB 1327 late Thursday night.
+The bill would ultimately send the decision to legalize to the voters, and would allow for mobile sports betting in Colorado.
 The bill will get a third and final reading today, Friday, which is the final day of the 2019 session.

 The bill was introduced April 18 and made its way through the House in a week.
-Should the Senate pass it, Colorado would join Indiana, Iowa, Montana and Tennessee as states where the legislative body has approved sports betting.
-Montana was the first, and sports betting could become legal there by Sunday.
+Should the Senate pass it, Colorado would join Indiana, Iowa, Montana and Tennessee as states where the legislative body has approved it.
+Montana was the first, and it could become legal there by Sunday.

 After being laid over for two days, the Senate finally took up HB 1327 late Thursday night.
 In fact, it was the second-to-last bill considered in a marathon session.
 After being introduced, there was about 20 minutes of discussion, mostly from opponents of the bill.